 In contrast, although CBCA found YDJV’s expert’s chosen methodology to be unremarkable with respect to RP 29R-03, it did find that YDJV’s expert’s analysis and opinions were less helpful, in part because he appeared to discount or minimize evidence supported by the record.
 Within his analysis, YDJV’s expert did not accurately represent one of the required local permit activities which YDJV was the responsible for.
 Failing to accurately represent these activities within the schedule analysis ignored the actual dependences between the necessary project requirements and physical work.
 The result was a schedule analysis which misrepresented the facts and that failed to account for delays attributable to YDJV’s late permit application which prevented the start of construction.
 This oversight damaged YDJV’s expert’s credibility and caused the CBCA to be more critical of his analysis.

 The CBCA eventually placed greater reliability on DOS’s scheduling expert’s results and supporting methodology which it found complied with both the industry standard guidelines per AACE RP 29R-03 and used actual as-built progress to measure the critical path delays.
-Although YDJV’s expert’s analysis also complied with the RP 29R-03 guidelines, it failed to “account for all activities that were necessary to complete the project.”2
+Although YDJV’s expert’s analysis also complied with the RP 29R-03 guidelines, it failed to

 Practical Advice for Project Schedules